sir-barchable/barchomat/README.md

 If you don't see any output from the proxy, and your game runs fine, it's likely that the device is not picking up the alternate DNS entries.
 If your game freezes or displays an error there's a problem with the connection between the device and the proxy.

+## Server mode

+Server mode is very basic at the moment, it only emulates attacks.
+Before running in server mode, run the proxy for a bit and collect some village snapshots.
+To start the app in server mode use the command:

+    java -jar barchomat.jar server

+When you attack you'll be presented with the villages you collected while in proxy mode.
+While in server mode the changes you make to your village won't be sent to Supercell; the next time you connect to the real server you'll get your old village back.

+Don't worry about mucking up your real-life settings by playing on the server.
+The game doesn't save state on your device, so there's no way to permanently alter your village without a connection to Supercell.
+Every time you connect your device loads fresh copy from the server. **However**, this doesn't apply to your connection with the AppStore/Google Play.
+Any gems you buy are real.

 ## This is crap, and I want to help make it better